Texas inmate set to be executed for Houston officer's death | New Country 923

 Jennings would be the first inmate put to death this year both in the U.S. and in Texas, which is the nation’s busiest capital punishment state.

-His attorneys have asked the U.S. Supreme Court to delay the execution, arguing Jennings’ trial attorneys failed to ask jurors to fully consider evidence — including details of his remorse for the officer’s shooting, troubled childhood and possible brain damage — that might have spared him a death sentence.
+His attorneys asked the U.S. Supreme Court to delay the execution, arguing Jennings’ trial attorneys failed to ask jurors to fully consider evidence — including details of his remorse for the officer’s shooting, troubled childhood and possible brain damage — that might have spared him a death sentence.
+However, the court refused the last-day appeal, clearing the way for the lethal injection to be carried out.

 A twice convicted robber, Jennings had been on parole for about two months when prosecutors say he entered Mr. Peeper’s Bookstore with the intention of robbing the business.
 Since being paroled, Jennings had gone on a crime spree, committing about 10 robberies, including having already robbed the adult bookstore 12 days before Howard’s slaying.